DolevGabay/varonis/README.md

 **MITRE ATT&CK Technique: T1078 - Valid Accounts**
 - **Explanation:** This technique involves using valid accounts to gain unauthorized access.
 Without branch protection, compromised accounts can make changes to critical branches without detection.
 - **How It Relates:** Branch protection rules add an extra layer of defense, ensuring that even valid accounts cannot make malicious or unchecked changes.

-## Categories
-1. **Configuration Management**
-    - Branch protection rules are part of configuration management, ensuring that only reviewed and approved changes are merged into critical branches.
-This helps maintain a stable and secure codebase.

-2. **System and Information Integrity**
-    - Branch protection rules help maintain the integrity of the codebase by enforcing reviews and preventing unauthorized or accidental changes to critical branches.

 ## Output Example for Misconfiguration: Lack of Branch Protection Rules
 The function `check_and_fix_repo_branch_protection` checks whether the repository has protection rules.
 If not, it adds some rules.